Pension growth is also known as the pension input amount.

 Closing value - opening value = pension input amount.

-If you want to estimate your pension growth, use your pension benefits in your last 2 Total Reward Statements (TRS).
+If you want to estimate your pension input, use your pension benefits in your last 2 Total Reward Statements (TRS).

-Read more information about Annual Allowance on our website.
+You can find more information about annual allowance on our website.

 You could have a pension input amount if either: